Uploading assets

 Reserved and unsafe characters in filenamesLink copied!

 The following characters must not be included anywhere in a filename of a file to be ingested into Amplience.
-Including one of these characters in a filename will lead to problems when ingesting the file, or retrieving the file using Dynamic Media.
+Including one of these characters in a filename will lead to problems when ingesting the file, or retrieving the file using Dynamic Media with the Media Delivery API.
 If you need to work with a file containing one of the characters shown below, rename it locally before ingesting the file or rename the ingested asset.

 Note that this is not an exhaustive list and we recommend only using URI safe characters, excluding those characters shown above.